milosdavidovic/blog.io/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 }
 ```

-So the final form of the client code should be little more readable and simpler:
+So the final form of the client code should be little more readable and simpler, because we now have the power of Linq To Objects syntax at our disposal:

 ```csharp
 static void Main(string[] args)